 Menopause is significant not just because it marks the transition from your reproductive years but also because it's often accompanied by a substantial decline in estrogen levels.

 Low estrogen can lead to a host of unwanted symptoms like hot flashes, night sweats, brain fog, and vaginal dryness, but sulforaphane may help.
-One study found that women with higher intakes of sulforaphane reported fewer menopausal symptoms.
+One study8 found that women with higher intakes of sulforaphane reported fewer menopausal symptoms.

 As your hormones shift, certain health risks also increase.
 Blood sugar dysregulation, bone health, and increased risk of certain hormone-related cancers all begin to rise as estrogen drops, but eating a diet that provides sulforaphane may be a way to help mitigate some of these risks.

-Another study found that people with diabetes that supplemented with broccoli sprout extract daily for 12 weeks saw significant improvements in fasting blood sugar and A1c levels (the test that measures your average blood sugar levels over 2-3 months).
+Another study11 found that people with diabetes that supplemented with broccoli sprout extract daily for 12 weeks saw significant improvements in fasting blood sugar and A1c levels (the test that measures your average blood sugar levels over 2-3 months).

 Osteoporosis is another condition that becomes more common after menopause.
 Since estrogen helps maintain healthy bones, lower levels can lead to bone loss and increased fracture risk.
-Sulforaphane may help protect against bone loss while supporting the expression of receptors for bone-building cells (although more research is needed in this area).
+Sulforaphane12 may help protect against bone loss while supporting the expression of receptors for bone-building cells (although more research is needed in this area).

 Possible Cancer Benefits of Sulforaphane